Estimating True Beliefs in Opinion Dynamics with Social Pressure: Introduction

 Opinion dynamics is the study of how people's opinions evolve over time as they interact with others on social networks.
 This can provide insights and predictions into how public opinion develops on a variety of political, social, commercial and cultural topics.
 For instance, Ancona et al. \cite{Ancona2022} used opinion dynamics models to model the spread of vaccine hesitancy and to develop marketing strategies to help combat it.
 In many opinion dynamics models, there is an assumption that people are truthful in the opinions they share.
 However, in reality this is not always the case, as people often alter their expressed views to better fit in with their social environment, which in turn feeds back into the social environment.
 The social pressure feedback loop can cause publicly-expressed opinions to become arbitrarily uniform over time \cite{centola_2005}, which can make parameter estimation difficult.

-In this work, we study an \emph{interacting P\'{o}lya urn model} for opinion dynamics under social pressure, originating from \cite{socialPressure2021} and developed further in \cite{opinionDynamicsPart1}.
+In this work, we study an \emph{Interacting P\'{o}lya Urn model} for opinion dynamics under social pressure, originating from \cite{socialPressure2021} and developed further in \cite{opiniondynamicsCDC}.
 This model captures a system of agents with stochastic behaviors who additionally might be untruthful due to a desire to conform to their neighbors.
-This model consists of $n$ agents on a fixed network communicating on an issue with two basic sides, $0$ and $1$.
-Each agent has an \emph{inherent} (true and unchanging) belief, which is either $0$ or $1$, and also a \emph{bias parameter} $\gamma$ which indicates to what degree they are willing to share their inherent belief as opposed to conforming.
-Then the agents communicate their \emph{declared} opinions to their neighbors at discrete time steps: at each step $t = 1, 2, \dots$, all the agents simultaneously declare one of the two opinions (i.e. either `$0$' or `$1$'), which is then observed by their neighbors; the declarations of all the agents at any given step are made at random and independently of each other but with probabilities determined by their inherent belief, bias parameter, and the ratio of the two opinions previously observed by the agent up to the current time.
+This model consists of $n$ agents on a fixed network communicating on an issue with two basic sides, $0$ and $1$. {Each agent has an \emph{inherent} (true and unchanging) belief, which is either $0$ or $1$, and also a \emph{bias parameter} $\gamma$ which indicates to what degree they are willing to share their inherent belief as opposed to conforming to their neighbors.
+Both the agents' inherent opinions and bias parameters are hidden from their neighbors and outside observers.} Then the agents communicate their \emph{declared} opinions to their neighbors at discrete time steps: at each step $t = 1, 2, \dots$, all the agents simultaneously declare one of the two opinions (i.e. either $0$ or $1$), which is then observed by their neighbors; the declarations of all the agents at any given step are made at random and independently of each other but with probabilities determined by their inherent belief, bias parameter, and the ratio of the two opinions previously observed by the agent up to the current time.
 This can represent both scenarios where agents alter their statements (contrary to their actual beliefs) to better fit in with the opinions they have observed from others in the past and scenarios where the agents update their beliefs according to the declared opinions of others, but retain a bias towards their original beliefs.